 On behalf of everyone here at the Malvern Hills District we want to welcome you to our district.

-While you are with us, we will do everything we can to make your stay as easy as possible.
+We want to try and do everything we can to make your transition as easy as possible for you.

 This is some brief information to help you settle into your new home and find out more about the areas of the Malvern Hills District.

 If you are living with your host, they may also be able to help you with some of the things included in this guide and answer any questions.

 For more general guidance about life in the UK you can read the Government’s guide for Ukrainians arriving in Britain on GOV.UK (opens new window).

 The Red Cross has also produced advice for Ukrainians arriving in the UK, with translations available:

 - Advice for Ukrainians arriving in the UK (English) (opens in new window)

 - Інформація для громадян України, які прибувають до Великобританії (Ukrainian) (opens in new window)